-Its important to note that if you are not performing some kind of data mining, you may be falling behind your competition faster than you might think.
+It’s important to note that if you are not performing some form of data mining then you may be falling behind your competition, and faster than you might think.
 So, what data can you use to help your business be more profitable?

-One of the most important pieces of information you have is your company’s sales history data.
-When ‘mining’ this data, it is possible to increase revenue, identify new customers, and provide better customer service.
+One of the most important pieces of information you have is your company’s sales history.
+When ‘mining’ this data, it is possible to identify revenue streams, see where sales are and are not being made, locate new customers, and provide better customer service.
 Let’s look at this a little closer.

 Sales data can help you identify customer trends in your industry and markets.
 This is important when it comes to product development and engineering.
-Identifying trends in your industry can help you enter segments on the front-end of the ‘profitability curve’ and possibly gaining more profit.
+Identifying trends in your industry can help you enter new technology segments on the front-end of the ‘profitability curve’ gaining more profit per sale.

 Below is an example of Sales History Data.

-But sales history data, although extremely helpful, are not the only important pieces of information available to a company.
-If the company can analyze past demand, procurement, and supply chain data then the Purchasing and Supply Chain group may be able to make important contributions.
+But sales history, although extremely helpful, is not the only important set of data available to a company.
+If the company can analyze its past demand, procurement, and supply chain data, then the Purchasing and Supply Chain Management groups may be able to make important contributions as well.

 Manufacturing and Supply Chain Services

 We are Manufacturing and Supply Chain Services, MSCS, specializing in enterprise-wide production and operations management programs.
 Our company’s proprietary processes and services promote organization, control and cost reductions boosting your company’s bottom line.
 How can we help you?